JohannesKonings/JohannesKonings.github.io/astro-blog/src/content/blog/2023-08-19-cdk-serverless-v2-demo-with-zod/index.md

 ---

 title: Example how to use zod with CDK serverless v2
-date:       '2023-08-19 08:15:18'
+date: 2023-08-19 08:15:18
 published: true
 summary: CDK serverless v2 is for using type saftey develepmonet base on schemas like openAPI.
 This post is a example how to use zod with CDK serverless v2
 categories: aws
 thumbnail: zod
 tags:
   - aws
   - aws cdk
   - projen
   - zod
+cover_image: ./cover-image.png
 ---

 The [AWS CDK Serverless Toolsuite](https://github.com/taimos/cdk-serverless) from [Thorsten Hoeger](https://github.com/hoegertn) helps, among others, to deploy an API Gateway from [OpenApi specs](https://www.openapis.org/) and a DynamoDb from [DynamoDb onetable data modeling](https://doc.onetable.io/).
 The advantage is to leverage the type safety from Typscript generated from these files.